 The benefits of reducing the amount of meat we eat in high consuming countries such as the UK include:

 - Better for the environment and resource use: The food we eat carries a huge environmental footprint and meat is a ‘hotspot’ for greenhouse gas emissions, water use, pollution, land use and biodiversity loss.

 - Better for health: Meat is a source of important dietary nutrients and we are not advocating its elimination from diets.
 However, high levels of consumption, particularly of red and processed meat, are detrimental to public health.
 Reducing consumption in high-income countries, such as the UK, will have benefits for reducing heart disease, obesity and cancer.

-- Better for animal welfare: Eating less meat means fewer animals reared and less pressures to intensify production.
-Choosing meat and dairy products produced to high animal welfare standards means a better quality of life for farm animals.
+- Better for animal welfare: Eating less meat means fewer animals reared and fewer pressures to intensify production.
+Choosing meat and dairy products produced to high animal welfare standards mean a better quality of life for farm animals.

 - Better for feeding the world fairly: Global meat consumption has quadrupled since the 1960s and is predicted to double by 2050 to feed a growing and more affluent global population.
 Over one-third of the global grain harvest and 97% of soymeal are used for animal feed, rather than to feed humans directly.
 Halving world consumption of grain-fed meat could feed two billion more people.

 - Better for saving money: Eating less meat can save money on shopping bills which makes it possible to trade up to ‘better’ meat without necessarily spending more.

 If we buy less meat, how will this affect British farmers?